Conceptual design and first results for a neutron detector with interaction localization capabilities: NEXT Simulations

-In order to investigate the light collection efficiency as well as the timing capabilities of the different considered geometries, \emph{NEXTsim}, a {\sc Geant4}-based code was developed \cite{AGOSTINELLI2003250,ALLISON2016186}.
+In order to investigate the light collection efficiency as well as the timing capabilities of the different layer geometries, NEXT\emph{sim}, a {\sc Geant4}-based code was developed \cite{AGOSTINELLI2003250,ALLISON2016186}.
 The NEXT\textit{sim} code uses {\sc Geant4} version 10.1 Patch 3 and outputs to {\sc Root} files for further analysis.
 The software simulates the interaction of neutrons, gammas, and charged particles in the matter they traverse.
-The physics model (referred to as \emph{Physics List} in the {\sc Geant4} context) employed is the recommended QGS\_BERT\_HP, which includes the standard electromagnetic and high precision models for neutron scattering, elastic and inelastic, as well as capture and fission.
+The physics model (referred to as \emph{Physics List} in the {\sc Geant4} context) employed is the recommended QGS\_BERT\_HP, which includes the standard electromagnetic and high-precision models for neutron scattering, elastic and inelastic, as well as capture and fission.
 This model is based on the G4NDL evaluated neutron data library \cite{Apostolakis2009}.

-In addition to this physics list, the G4OpticalPhysicsList is included to treat the transport of scintillation light as well as the G4RadioactiveDecay to simulate radioactive sources.
-The generation of the primary particles was made with the GeneralParticleSource (GPS) module, allowing the user to define the primary particle, spacial and angular distribution, as well as the kinetic energy with simple commands.
+Neutron-induced scintillation is simulated using the associated light response from energy deposited in the scintillator by a scattered neutron.
+This relationship for organic scintillators is detailed in \cite{VERBINSKI19688} and has been scaled appropriately to the light output and scintillation efficiency for EJ-276.
+The G4OpticalPhysicsList is included to treat the transport of each photon until it escapes the active volume, is absorbed, or is detected.
+For each event, the position and timing information for each neutron scatter within the detector volume is recorded along with relevant photon information, such as the minimum and average photon arrival time along with the position information of all detected photons at the photosensor surface.

-Different geometries considered for NEXT modules displayed in Figure~\ref{fig:GeoEff}(a) can be modeled and simulated, e.g. rectangular bars and elliptical bars (bars in which the corners were cut in angle to maximize the light focusing in the detector).
+Different geometries and wrappings considered for NEXT modules displayed in Figure~\ref{fig:GeoEff}(a) can be generated, e.g., rectangular bars and elliptical bars (bars in which the corners were cut in angle to maximize the light focusing in the detector).
+The ends of each scintillator segment are coupled to photosensitive surfaces with a thin layer of optical grease.
 Any of the available geometries, scintillator, and wrapping materials can be chosen via macro-driven commands.

-For every event, the simulation tracks the incoming particle and registers each interaction in the different layers of material and stores the information in a \emph{ScintHit} object, which includes position, time and momentum.
-The collection of hits for each event is stored in a {\sc Root} \emph{TClonesArray} and then saved in a \emph{Tree}.
-All the optical photons produced via scintillation are tracked until they are detected, absorbed or escape the active detector volume.
-For each detected photon, their positions and arrival times are recorded in a \emph{OptPhotonHit} and the hit collection is saved in the same \emph{Tree} as the \emph{ScintHits}.